Options

 Requirement callback

-You can also specify a custom callback to evaluate requirements.
-It receives a single parameter which contains the parsed values, and should return a boolean
+You can specify a custom callback to evaluate requirements.
+It receives a single parameter containing the parsed values, and should return a boolean

 (or a promise thereof) indicating whether the requirements were satisfied.
 It may perform any kind of verification, such as inspect parsed values, check the environment, etc.

-It may be configured with a custom toString
+It may also be configured with a custom toString

 options.flag.requires.toString = () => 'this and that ...';